 You are a non-registered shareholder if your shares are held in the name of an intermediary, such as a bank, trust company or securities broker.
 Generally, your intermediary will provide you with a voting instruction form or a proxy form.
 You should follow the voting instructions provided by your intermediary.
 If you wish to vote in person at the Meeting, you must insert your own name in the space provided for the appointment of a proxyholder on the form provided by your intermediary and return same according to the instructions provided.
-Non-registered shareholders who have not objected to their intermediary disclosing ownership information about them to the Corporation are referred to as "NOBOs", whereas non-registered shareholders who have objected to their intermediary disclosing ownership information about them to the Corporation are referred to as "OBOs".
+Non-registered shareholders who have not objected to their intermediary disclosing ownership information about them to the Corporation are referred to as "NOBOs" and will receive copies of proxy related materials directly from the Corporation whereas non-registered shareholders who have objected to their intermediary disclosing ownership information are referred to as "OBOs".
 The Corporation does not intend to pay for an intermediary to deliver to OBOs the proxy-related materials and Form 54-101F7 and OBOs will not receive the materials unless their intermediary assumes the costs of delivery.